Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines lacking a pattern
+Displays all lines of a file starting with a letter